SamarthS7-cmd/pwn.college_Samarth/Chaining commands.md

 ## What I learnt
-I learnt how we can use || to join two commands.
+I learnt how we can use || to join two commands and this runs the second command only when the first command fails.
 ## References
 No reference was used for this challenge.